gayathrishivakumar/P6-Data-Visualization-and-D3/README.md

 Raw Dataset: [THE U.S. PROFESSIONAL SPORTS MARKET & FRANCHISE VALUE REPORT 2012](https://www.wrhambrecht.com/wp-content/uploads/2013/09/SportsMarketReport_2012.pdf)

-**Cleansing Steps:**
+**Steps:**

 1. Download PDF report.
 2. Extract Tables from PDF using [Tabula](http://tabula.technology/).
-Takes about 10 Minutes to extract the tabkes from the PDF report.
+Takes about 10 Minutes to extract the two tables from the PDF report.
+3. Use dplyr pipelines in r to create separate dataframes for each sports league.
+Combine together using rbind.
+4. Use ggplot2 to analze the two datasets and see that there are two different trends.
+5. Create D3 Visualization.

 **Tidy Datasets:**